wp-plugins/calculated-fields-form/README.txt

 The fields names and values have been selected randomly, only for the explanation, use the fields names, and values, corresponding to your project.

+There is another solution to your problem, that simplifies the equation, but the dependencies are associated to the calculated field.
+For example, with the same conditions of the previous situation, inserts in your form a calculated field, and enter  the following equation:

+IF( AND(fieldname1 == 10, fieldname2 == 100), 1, 0)

+and then in the dependencies section of the calculated field, select the rule: If value is equal to, enter the number 1 in the input box, and select the fieldname3 as the field to be displayed.

 == Other Notes ==

 This section contains mainly notes about the form builder features that are too long to explain in the main description page.